zgmartin/hello/README.md

 I am a programmer/mathematician who enjoys writing clean code.
 My coding philosophy is similar to the philosophy of the arch Linux community (https://wiki.archlinux.org/index.php/The_Arch_Way).

-Always striving to write high quality code is my personal goal.
+Always striving to write high quality code is my personal goal of mine.
 Clean code is what makes coding enjoyable and fun for everyone within the coding community.
 I hope to accomplish this goal through the code I submit to this account.

 In addition to coding, I also value the ideals of social collaboration.
 I have benefited immensely from the the code of others, and I would like to demonstrate the same kindness through the sharing of my own work.

 Thanks again for visiting me here.

 -Zachary Gilmartin
-Sat, July 19, 2014
+Sat.
+July 19, 2014

 ###Interests: